-- reading and understanding Part 1 of Keeping Children Safe in Education (2020) including Annex A - providing a safe environment for children and young people to learn and develop in our academy setting, and - identifying children and young people who are suffering or likely to suffer significant harm at the earliest opportunity, and taking appropriate action with the aim of making sure they are kept safe both at home and in our academy setting.
+- Reading and understanding Part 1 of Keeping Children Safe in Education 2023 (or Annex A as directed by SLG).
+Staff are asked to read Part 5 also. - providing a safe environment for children and young people to learn and develop in our academy setting, and - identifying children and young people who are suffering or likely to suffer significant harm at the earliest opportunity, and taking appropriate action with the aim of making sure they are kept safe both at home and in our academy setting.